kmikitin/Quarto/README.md

 alt="A board game board with 16 spots and 16 pieces currently placed on the board, each pieces has something in common with four others" width="240" height="180" border="10" /></a>

 **Why did you make this?**
 This is actually one of my favorite games!
 And now I can play it anywhere and not have to carry the (acutally quite heavy) board and pieces around.

 **What should users be able to do?**
 The player is walked through a brief how-to when they initially land on the page.
 Basically they're able to click on a game piece and then click on the spot on the board they want it to go.

-**What technologies did you use to make it?**

-Mainly uses JQuery/JavaScript.
-I had a STEEP CSS learning curve on this to get things looking the way I want.
+**What technologies did you use to make it?** jQuery/JavaScript - I had a STEEP CSS learning curve on this to get things looking the way I want, I understand flexbox really well now.

 **What are you required to have to use it?**
 A computer and access to the internet.
 Just head to the site: https://kmikitin.github.io/wdi-10-Project-1-Quarto/.

 **What’s next/forthcoming features?**
 I have so many ideas for more things I want to do!
 * Make it so users can't click more than one spot on the board, once a piece is played you can't move it (this is true in the board game as well).
 * Account for winning in more than one way - so if you had four light AND four circles in a row it would let you know you won both ways.